Quantification and cross-fitting inference of asymmetric relations under generative exposure mapping models: Asymmetry in GEMs

 We now propose the decision rule that will detect the direction of causation $X \rightarrow Y$ induced by the GEM $Y = g(X)$.
-The decision rule uses the following asymmetry coefficient between $X$ and $Y$, as defined below. \begin{definition} Let $g \in \mathcal{G}$ be a \textit{GF} in \myref{eq:ANM}.
+The decision rule uses the following asymmetry coefficient between $X$ and $Y$, as defined below. \begin{definition} Let $g \in \mathcal{G}_{-}$ be a \textit{GF} in \myref{eq:ANM}.
 Then, we define the \textit{asymmetry coefficient} between $X$ and $Y$ as follows where $H(X)$ and $H(Y)$ are the entropy functions of $X$ and $Y$ respectively. \end{definition} The key challenge of this approach lies in the fact that we do not have knowledge of the generative function $g$.
-However, we see that the entropy loss coefficient is able to capture generative asymmetry even without explicitly knowing the form of $g$, since we have the following where the inequalities are supported by Assumption \ref{ass:Iden1} and Definition \ref{def:contract}.
-Following Definition \ref{def:pac_alt}, we formulate the following hypothesis to confirm or negate the presence of the pathway $X \rightarrow Y$ for a given GEM $Y = g(X)$, where $g \in \mathcal{G}$ has contracting dynamics: If $H_{0}$ is rejected, we obtain evidence to support presence of the pathway $X \rightarrow Y$ induced by the GEM in \myref{eq:ANM}.

-\begin{remark} The positive sign of $C_{X \rightarrow Y}$ relies on the `contracting dynamics' nature of $g$.
+However, we see that the {asymmetry coefficient} is able to capture generative asymmetry even without explicitly knowing the form of $g$, since we have the following where the inequalities are supported by Assumption \ref{ass:Iden1} and Definition \ref{def:contract}.
+Following Definition \ref{def:pac_alt}, we formulate the following hypothesis to confirm or negate the presence of the pathway $X \rightarrow Y$ for a given GEM $Y = g(X)$, where $g \in \mathcal{G}_{-}$ has contracting dynamics: If $H_{0}$ is rejected, we obtain evidence to support presence of the pathway $X \rightarrow Y$ induced by the GEM in \myref{eq:ANM}. \begin{remark} The positive sign of $C_{X \rightarrow Y}$ relies on the `contracting dynamics' nature of $g$.
 However, in the scenario where $g$ has expanding dynamics (see Remark \ref{rem:dynamics}), we will have $C_{X \rightarrow Y} < 0$.
 Hence, we must modify hypothesis in (\ref{eq:pointwise}) accordingly, given by

 \end{remark}